tr3ck3r/linklight/exercises/networking_v2/exercises/4-5-config-drift/README.md

 ## Step 3

-Let's log onto on of our routers and make a change outside of the control of our automation.
+Let's log onto one of our routers and make a change outside of the control of our automation.

 ```bash
 ssh rtr1